CalArcher/top-coin/README.md

 - Right now, all of the links in the dropdown menus are to external sources.
 I would like to find a better way to do this, like having internal routes to that information.
 There is still a lot to plan here and think about, so this improvement might be a ways off.
 - The last big piece I see that needs fixing is the individual coin's charts.
 After around 250 data points are shown on the chart at a time, the chart starts lagging when you move your cursor over it.
 To solve this, I have the chart limited to 100 of the coin's most recent data points shown at a time.
 This is not currently a concern, as it is highly unlikely that within a year, a single coin will have accumulated over 100 data points.
 My solution to fix this is to either:

   1. Display the data similar to how other coin tracker sites work, and have range selectors.
-If the user selects "all time data", I would have an array that has found the average price of however data points are necessary to keep the total data points on the chart (array length) less than 100.
+If the user selects "all time data," I would have an array that has found the average price of however data points are necessary to keep the total data points on the chart (array length) less than 100.

   2. Make a page system with two clickable arrows which will show 100 data points on each page, or a horizontal scroll bar.
 This would be idea for getting the exact dates of when the coin was in the top 10 coins of the day.
 For accuracy, I will most likely chose this option.